 - Ultrasound of the head

 Surgery to drain the effusion is often necessary.
 Rarely, a permanent drainage device (shunt) is needed to drain fluid.
 Antibiotics may need to be given through a vein.

 Full recovery from a subdural effusion is expected.
-If neurological problems continue, they are generally due to the meningitis, not the effusion.
-Long-term use of antibiotics is usually not necessary.
+If nervous system problems continue, they are generally due to the meningitis, not the effusion.
+Long-term antibiotics is usually not needed.